Icon of a calendar

 Collections

 The archaeological collections at the OSA are used for many different purposes including outreach and educational, loans, and research.
-In FY 2024, 45 accessions, representing 34 unique sites, were accessed.
-The majority of these collections were accessed for research purposes or as examples for groups visiting the OSA.
+In FY2025, 118 individual accessions, representing 89 unique sites, were accessed.
+The majority of these collections were accessed for research purposes, as examples for groups visiting the OSA, or for consideration for exhibit.

-Users of collections during FY24 included 15 individuals with a range of affiliations such as the OSA, University of Iowa Department of Anthropology, Cornell College, Wapsi Valley Archaeology, and James Madison University.
+Users of collections during FY2025 included 37 individuals with a range of affiliations such as the OSA, University of Iowa Department of Anthropology, Cornell College, Augustana University, the Sanford Museum and Planetarium, and the State Historical Society of Iowa.

 Archives

-OSA’s archives team, led by Teresa Rucker (outgoing archivist) and Maizy Fugate (starting April 1), added 2,534 new records to iArc, including reports, books, conference papers, manuscripts, journal articles, newspaper articles, and photographs. iArc continued to be important to research at OSA and outside agencies, firms, and individuals.
+OSA’s archives team, led by Maizy Fugate, added 5,984 new records to iArc, including reports, books, conference papers, manuscripts, journal articles, newspaper articles, and photographs. iArc continued to be important to research at OSA and outside agencies, firms, and individuals.

 RESEARCH TECHNOLOGY